HR Leaders Today Need These 4 Skills to Thrive

 He’ll also show you how to get your company and HR team ready for technology and demographic shifts.

-9. They look to the future
+9. They focus on the horizon

 The future of work, according to Atlassian’s Head of Research and Development and Work Futurist, will be determined by conquering current difficulties such as scale and disruption.